mong00x/subman/README.md

 `$ python manage.py makemigrations`
 `$ python manage.py migrate`

 Django will now have generated the tables in the database.
-Verify with your favourite DBMS tool like mySQL server or DataGrip
+Verify with your favourite DBMS tool like mySQL server or DataGrip or with CLI if you're into that kind of thing.

 # How to run React
 # Getting Started with Create React App